Innovation Grant Funding System: To Enrich/Boost Institutional Impact on Campus Diversity

 What are we Looking For in Your Application?

 Capacity-building platforms should continue to build upon the UW–Madison diversity framework, Forward Together, which seeks to help members of our campus and community be more equitable, inclusive, and diverse, both on and beyond our campus.
-Such efforts will demonstrate the ability to build our institutional capacity in support of a diverse, inclusive, and respectful environment for all.
-Examples of capacity-building activities include the development and dissemination of knowledge on race, ethnicity, culture and indigeneity through research, teaching, and performance.
+Such efforts will need to demonstrate sustainability and the ability to build our institutional capacity in support of a diverse, inclusive, and respectful environment for all.
+Examples of capacity-building activities include the development and dissemination of knowledge on race, ethnicity, culture and indigeneity through research, teaching, performance and hands-on learning.

-The GFS strategically shares resources with campus and community partners in “start up” or one-time funding grants.
-Typical award amounts are up to $5,000.
-GFS is Now Active
+Innovation Grants strategically share resources with project partners in “start up” or one-time funding grants.
+Award amounts vary according to the merits of the application.
+The Innovation Grant Application is Now Active

 With the intention to help our institution reach Wisconsin and the World, only applications from UW–Madison departments, units, and divisions will be considered.
 However, requests from registered student organizations (RSOs) will be considered IF they have administrative support from a campus department or unit serving as the fiscal representative on the RSO’s behalf.
 We are currently unable to distribute funding directly to RSOs, but will be able to accommodate RSOs working directly with campus units that have 101 and 128 accounts.

-Only funding applications submitted through the GFS portal will be considered.
+Only funding applications submitted through the IGFS portal will be considered.

 For those who are funded, the grantee’s final report should include outcomes from sharing sessions and activities, including venues, number of attendees, any audience feedback and other related information.